Border management agencies and responsibilities

 The Border Guard Department is one of the Ministry’s departments, but also serves as the national headquarters of the Border Guard.
 The Department is headed by Major General Pasi Kostamovaara, Deputy Chief of the Border Guard.

 The Department handles matters concerning border control, border checks, maritime search and rescue, prevention of environmental damage in maritime areas, and combating crime.

 The Border Guard Department is responsible for the Border Guard organisation and overall regional planning, financial management, performance guidance, purchasing, human resources and other matters under the purview of the Ministry and the Border Guard.

 Border guards and coast guards trained at the Border and Coast Guard Academy

-The Border and Coast Guard Academy is located in Imatra.
-Coast guard training is provided at the Porkkala Coast Guard Station.
+The Border and Coast Guard Academy is located in Imatra and the Coast Guard Training Unit in Turku.